 Work Integrated Learning (WIL) is the intentional integration of theory and practice.
 It is the process whereby students learn through experience in practical settings.
 WIL is learning which is embedded in the experience of work, whether it is paid or unpaid, full-time or part-time.
 It may be embedded into a course or unit or completed as an extra or co-curricular activity.
-Other terms used to describe WIL include practicum, internships, fieldwork, cooperative education, field education and sandwich course.
+Other terms used to describe WIL include practicum, internships, fieldwork, cooperative education, field education, sandwich course and service learning.